What is kendo?

 What does kendo cost?

 Full dojo membership is £30 monthly, or £25 for Students and under-18s.
-We also have a reduced membership if you can only attend once per week and we allow occasional attendees to pay per-session.
+We also have a reduced membership if you can only attend once per week and we allow occasional attendees and visitors to pay per-session.
 For details see our membership page.

 Once you’ve been training for a few months, you’ll be expected to start to look the part!
 Hakama and gi (training clothes) will tend to set you back around £60-70.
 Once you’re ready for bogu (armour), a decent set will cost in the region of £400.
 Don’t worry though, it’s built to last.